High School Art Competition

-Thanks to the generosity of Mathis Marifian & Richter LTD for providing their beautiful venue.
+Thanks to the generosity of the Mathis, Marifian, Richter & Grandy Building for providing their beautiful venue.

 Click Here for High School Art Instructor Letter, Rules and Application

 Art on the Square’s High School Art Competition has evolved into one of the nation’s largest student exhibits connected to a major art fair.
 Since the exhibit’s introduction in 2003, the competition has been sponsored by Illinois American Water Company.
-The high school artwork will be located at 23 Public Square thanks to the law firm of Mathis, Marifian and Richter Ltd. Students from over 50 art instructors at over 30 high schools in the Southern Illinois region participate in the art competition every year.
-An estimated 250 students enter a personal art piece each year representing a multitude of mediums.
+The high school artwork will be located at 23 Public Square inside the Mathis, Marifian, Richter & Grandy Building.
+Students from over 5O art instructors at over 30 high schools in Southern Illinois participate in the art competition every year.
+An estimated 250 students enter a personal art piece representing a multitude of mediums.

-Approximately 48 awards – totaling at just over $2,500 – are presented to the high school winners during an Awards Ceremony at 2 p.m. on Sunday, May 19 under the big tent on the Main Stage.
-The High School Committee of Art on the Square that sponsors 30 of the awards will host the presentation of the awards.
-The remaining prizes are from the generosity of various local organizations and individuals.
+Approximately 50 awards – totaling at just over $5000 – are presented to the high school winners during an Awards Ceremony at 2 p.m. on Sunday, May 15 just outside of the Mathis, Marifian, and Richter Building.
+The High School Committee of Art on the Square that host the presentation of the awards.
+Prizes are made possible by Art on the Square and the generosity of various local organizations and individuals.

 One of the most coveted awards by the students is the Artists’ Choice Awards, which are selected by ballot from the professional artists participating in the show.
 Ten of these awards are given out each year.
-Each of these winners receives a $50 award and have their works on display at the Artists Award Brunch on Sunday morning.
+Each of these winners receives a $SO award and have their works on display at the Artists Award Brunch.